FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing

 Specifically, during the final denoising steps ($ t_i<\tau_{\text{guide}}$), we blend the editing velocity with an auxiliary velocity constructed from the original image $X^{[1]}$:

-where $\lambda \in [0, 1]$ controls the strength of quality guidance from the original image, and ${p}_{\text{neutral}}$ is a neutral prompt (e.g., ``a high quality picture. '') that avoids introducing new semantic information.
+where $\lambda \in [0, 1]$ controls the strength of quality guidance from the original image, and ${p}_{\text{neutral}}$ is a neutral prompt (e.g., ``a high-quality picture. '') that avoids introducing new semantic information.
 The threshold $\tau_{\text{guide}}$ determines when this refinement mechanism is activated.